mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

   Whereas in full mode, rows are un collapsed and all the panels are included in the report

+- `Time Zone`: The time zone that will be used in the report.
+It has to conform to the [IANA format](https://www.iana.org/time-zones).
+By default, local Grafana server's time zone will be used.

 Although these parameters can only be changed by users with `Admin` role for whole instance of Grafana, it is possible to override the global defaults for a particular report by using query parameters.
 It is enough to add query parameters to dashboard report URL